-Unregulated retail funds qualifying as AIFs do not require the approval of the CSSF, although their AIFM is subject to the supervision of the CSSF or the supervisory authority of its home member state.
+Unless they opt-in for the ELTIF label, unregulated retail funds qualifying as AIFs do not require the approval of the CSSF.
+Their alternative investment fund manager (AIFM) is subject to the supervision of the CSSF or the supervisory authority of its home member state.